Almogavars: Socioeconomic origin

-Because of the Muslim invasion of the Iberian peninsula, the wars of the Reconquista ("Reconquest") and the military campaigns of Al Andalus, the Christian shepherds had to organize themselves into bands of outlaws and penetrate the enemy domain in search of what their people needed to survive.
-During these raids, which usually lasted a few days, the Almogavars would live off the land and sleep out in the open, skills acquired from their former life as shepherds, the majority of them having grown up in the mountains, where the harshness of the climate limited the resources of the land.
+Due to the Muslim invasion of the Iberian peninsula, the wars of the Reconquista ("Reconquest") and the military campaigns of Al Andalus, the Christian shepherds had to organize themselves into bands of outlaws and penetrate the enemy domain in search of what their people needed to survive.
+During these raids, which usually lasted a few days, the Almogavars would live off the land and sleep out in the open, skills acquired from their former life as shepherds; the majority of them had grown up in the mountains, where the harshness of the climate limited the resources of the land.

-But after many generations of leading this new kind of life that they had been pushed into by the invaders, it seems that a genuine warrior spirit formed in these shepherd communities, so that they ended up not knowing how to live by any other means than making war.
+But after many generations of leading this new kind of life that they had been pushed into by the invaders, it seems that a warrior spirit formed in these shepherd communities, and they ended up not knowing how to live by any other means than waging war.
 In addition, it was much easier to make a living through attacks lasting a few days than by working hard for the whole year.
 This way of life went on being adopted by the inhabitants of the areas that bordered the Muslim territories as the Christian kingdoms advanced toward the south.
 The presence of Islamic Almogavars fighting alongside Catholic Almogavars is also documented.

 Description

 They were characterized as being infantry shock troops that fought on foot, with light arms and baggage, generally with a pair of javelins, one short spear ("ascona muntera" in Catalan, meaning "a hunting spear") and a falchion.
 They had full beards and dressed poorly, only in a short gown (both in summer and winter); they wore a thick leather belt and leather sandals.
-In addition, they always carried a good piece of flint with them that they struck their weapons with before going into battle, which gave off enormous sparks, which, together with their terrible cries, terrorized their enemies.
-Endowed with great valor and ferocity, those from the Crown of Aragon entered into combat to the cry of "Awake iron!
+In addition, they always carried a good piece of flint with them that they struck their weapons with before going into battle, which gave off sparks that, together with their unpleasant cries, terrorized their enemies.
+Endowed with valor and ferocity, those from the Crown of Aragon entered into combat to the cry of "Awake iron!
 Let's kill, let's kill", "for Saint George!" and "Aragon!
 Aragon!".